 Fees will be different in every bank and can include a variety: yearly account fees, account cancellation fees, in addition to card replacement fees.
 If your bank of choice offers it, interest earned per year will also vary.

-If you’re receiving money in Thailand, rather than sending it, charges for incoming foreign transfers may cost at least 500 baht from your bank, and there are often additional fees with the original sending and intermediary banks when they send these international transfers (generally via a method called SWIFT).
+If you’re receiving money in Thailand, rather than sending it, charges for incoming foreign transfers may cost around 500 THB from your bank, and there are often additional fees with the original sending and intermediary banks when they send these international transfers (generally via a method called SWIFT).

-All in all, opening a bank account in Thailand should be a fairly straightforward process.
-Having the right documents ready, you can hopefully open an account without too much hassle.
+All in all, if you’re already a resident, opening a bank account in Thailand should be a fairly straightforward process.
+Have the right documents ready, and you can hopefully open an account without too much hassle.

 And don’t forget, if you’re trying to open an account that can hold and handle THB before you’ve moved to Thailand, a Wise account could be just what you need.
 Open your Wise account with your phone or laptop from the US, and get ready to send, spend and exchange THB before you even arrive in Thailand.